 Hansberry and fellow writer James Baldwin were close friends and political allies.
 Hear them both (alongside Langston Hughes) in this 1961 panel discussion on “The Negro in American Culture.”
 In 1963, when Hansberry and Baldwin were invited to a meeting on race relations with then-Attorney General Robert F. Kennedy, Hansberry did not mince words; read about the tense meeting here.
 And read “Sweet Lorraine,” Baldwin’s moving posthumous tribute to his friend, here.

 Hansberry was an early member of the Daughters of Bilitis (DOB).
 By necessity, her engagement with the homophile movement remained hidden, but in 1957, the DOB’s magazine, The Ladder, published two letters she submitted.
 You can see the first one below, signed with her married name initials, “L.H.N.”
+Go here to watch Eric Marcus in conversation with DOB scholar Marcia Gallo as they discuss Hansberry’s involvement with the group.

 To learn more about DOB, listen to our episode with the organization’s co-founders Del Martin and Phyllis Lyon and our first episode with Barbara Gittings and Kay Lahusen, who worked on The Ladder as the magazine’s editor and photographer, respectively.